Flying-Rat/GodotItch/README.md

 - `oauth_scope`: Set to `profile:me` (currently the only supported scope)

 ### OAuth setup on itch.io
-If you want users to authenticate via OAuth instead of an API key, create an OAuth application on itch.io and configure it for your project:
+If you want users to authenticate via OAuth create an OAuth application on itch.io and configure it for your project:

 1. Sign in to itch.io and go to your account developer settings: https://itch.io/dashboard/developers
 2. Under "OAuth clients" create a new client.
 Give it a name like "GodotItch Plugin".